Wellness Petite Entrees Mini Filets Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Above-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-Wellness Petite Entrees Mini Filets is a meat-based wet dog food using a notable amount of named meat as its main source of animal protein, thus earning the brand 4.5 stars.
+Wellness Petite Entrees Mini Filets is a grain-free wet dog food using a notable amount of named meats and egg as its dominant source of animal protein, thus receiving 4.5 stars.

 Wellness Dog Food